davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 2. `[target.<cfg>]`
 3. `[build]`

-As the Cargo configuration is local to the current installation of Cargo (typically in `~/.config/cargo`), the value of `build-std` is not influenced by the dependencies of the current crate.
+As the Cargo configuration is local to the current user (typically in `.config/cargo.toml` in the project root and/or Cargo home directory), the value of `build-std` is not influenced by the dependencies of the current crate.

 When `build-std` is set to "always", then the standard library will be unconditionally recompiled ([?][rationale-unconditional]) in the release profile